ch4/libnode-android-public/readme.markdown

 Troubleshooting
 ==================

-* An application compiles and will push to the device.However, the application throws an error with message "Unable to Instantiate Activity. . .", you may need to check the version of Java the IDE is using (Needs to be Version 1.7).
+* An application compiles and will push to the device.
+However, the application throws an error with the message "Unable to Instantiate Activity. . ."
+Fix: You may need to check the version of Java that you are building IDE is using (Needs to be Version 1.7).

 * Upon importing code into Android Studio, an IllegalStateException is thrown.
-Most of the time, recompile the code and this error will go away.
+Most of the time, recompiling will get fix this error.